ericom-gideon/docs/docs/reference/faq.md

 We recommend that you log a support ticket if you experience availability or performance issues in addition to checking the service health page.

-#### Can I contact support by phone?

-You can log a ticket 24/7 through the portal for accounts, enquiries and technical issues.

-Australia:		1300 045 614

 #### How do I log a support ticket?

 Log into your Ninefold account and select the drop down under your username (top right hand corner of the window).

-Select tickets from the drop down list then choose create ticket.
+Select tickets from the drop down list then choose new ticket.

 Choose a category that we can help you with then populate the subject and description fields with content relating to your issue or query.
 You have the option to include a contact phone number (don't forget your area code!).
 Click the create ticket button.